yitbarek123/kafka-challange/README.md

 ## Features
 The execution of the consumer container count minutes, starting from the first time-stamp and prints number of unique Ids for each minute.

+## TODO
+To achieve better performance, additional workers can be added in pipeline mode to parallelize the overall workload.
+Furthermore, replacing JSON with Protocol Buffers (protobuf) and using gRPC can improve performance by up to 10 times.